 The church occasionally calls for individuals who are fully qualified and authorized to practice another profession in addition to the ordained ministry.
-For some students, the Dual Degree Program, in which two degrees are earned, is not only the solution to a vocational dilemma, but also meets diverse needs in today's society.
+For some students, the Dual Degree program, in which two degrees are earned, is both the solution to a vocational dilemma and a way to meet diverse needs in today's society.

-Louisville Seminary's Dual Degree Programs meet this need through specially designed degrees for attaining professional status in four professions; social work, law, business and marriage and family therapy.
-These programs work in conjunction with programs at the Kent School of Social Work, the Brandeis School of Law, and the School of Business and Public Administration of the University of Louisville, and the Marriage and Family Therapy program at Louisville Seminary.
-In addition, a Dual Degree with the Master of Arts in Spirituality with Bellarmine University and Louisville Seminary is available.
+Louisville Seminary's Dual Degree programs offer opportunity for students to pursue the MDiv or MAR degree in conjunction with any one of four other degree programs: in social work, law, business and marriage and family therapy.
+Study toward these degrees is made possible through cooperative arrangements with programs at the Kent School of Social Work, the Brandeis School of Law, and the School of Business and Public Administration (all at the University of Louisville), and the Marriage and Family Therapy program at Louisville Seminary.

-Dual Degree Programs are not the same as curricula with cross-disciplinary studies or areas of specialization.
+Dual Degree programs are not the same as curricula with cross-disciplinary studies or areas of specialization.
 Dual competency means the completion of the full academic requirements for two professions.
 For example, the graduate should be fully qualified to practice both ministry and law.

-Dual degree students must maintain a grade point average of B (3.0) in their Seminary courses.
+Dual Degree students must maintain a grade point average of B (3.0) in their Seminary courses.
 A college GPA of B is also required for admission.